Larissa1222/atm-js/README.md

 # ATM MACHINE

-> I made this project as a challenge of JavaScript module of FrontEnd from [HEROWAY] course,
+> *I made this project as a challenge of JavaScript module of FrontEnd from [HEROWAY] course,*
-> built with JavaScript, HTML5 and CSS3.
+> *built with JavaScript, HTML5 and CSS3.*

-See this application working:
 ![Final result](atm-machine.gif)

 # Objectives:

  - Implement knowledge learned.

- - Simullate an cash machine:
+ - **Simullate an cash machine:**
  - Calculate money bills, the system must give the smallest amount of banknotes;
  - Don't allow withdraw values below $10 (because the smaller banknote we have is $10);

 # Tech: